 The easiest way to make the change to a Mediterranean diet is to start with small steps.
 You can do this by:

-- Sautéing food in olive oil instead of vegetable oil.
+- Sautéing food in olive oil instead of butter.

 - Eating more fruits and vegetables by enjoying salad as a starter or side dish, snacking on fruit, and adding veggies to other dishes.